 The Concept of Programming in Notebooks

-Pioneered in Mathematica more than 25 years ago, the Wolfram Language lets you program in interactive notebook documents that combine running code with output and publishing-quality typesetting.
+Pioneered in Mathematica more than three decades ago, the Wolfram Language lets you program in interactive notebook documents that combine running code with output and publishing-quality typesetting.

 Learning the Significance of Symbolic Programming

 Data structures, code fragments, graphics, documents, interfaces...
-Over the 25 years it was being incubated, the Wolfram Language discovered more and more ways to apply symbolic programming.
+Over the three decades it was being incubated, the Wolfram Language discovered more and more ways to apply symbolic programming.